jvxtechnology/helm-charts/README.md

 ## Development

-  This chart uses a github action to auto-deploy new chart versions.
+  This repo uses a github action to auto-deploy new chart versions.
 To cause a new version to be published, increase the chart version in Chart.yaml, commit, and push.
 It can take a few minutes for this process to complete.
 You can check progress by browsing to this repo on github.com and consulting the 'Actions' pane.